rramosx11/portfolio/README.md

 - My first application is the largest in size.
 When clicked you are redirected to the deployed URL.
 - I have multiple hover effects on my navigation bar, contact information, and on my work.
 My work also has opacity effects that focus up when I hover over them.
 - My webpage is responsive.
-- My code has semantic and formatted neatly.
+- My code has semantic tags and formatted neatly.

 ## Deployed URL and Screenshot of Portfolio